FilipeAlmeidaFEUP/ros2_teleopkeys_tutorial/README.md

 ## Setup and Pre-requisites

+### Using a VM

+To allow for a faster and simpler start, there is a Virtual Machine for [VirtualBox](https://www.virtualbox.org/) with every requirement already installed and ready to build the packages and run the code.
+To get it running, you can download [this file](https://drive.google.com/file/d/1Wte7yGi9puJU5gR8mpzAtvtKOPtoYKEJ/view?usp=sharing) and import it in the VirtualBox Manager window.
+Next sections will explain how to get this setup on you own machine but if you only want to use the VM for now you can skip to [this section](#building-and-installing-dependencies).

 ### ROS 2 Humble Installation

 This tutorial was built to work with ROS 2 Humble which is, at the time of writing, the latest distribution.
 Follow the instructions in the official [ROS 2 installation guide](https://docs.ros.org/en/humble/Installation.html).
 It is recommended to at least install the desktop version, as some tools that will be used here are already contained within.

+### Workspace setup

+To be able to build all the dependencies and run your projects, ROS needs a designated folder known as the workspace.
+To setup your workspace follow the oficial [ROS 2 tutorial on how to create a workspace](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html).

+You will probably need to install some colcon packages to build the workspace.
+Follow the propper instructions for you own machime in the [documentation](https://colcon.readthedocs.io/en/released/user/installation.html).

 ### Flatland 2

 A fork of Flatland modified to work on ROS 2 natively is available on [this repository](https://github.com/JoaoCostaIFG/flatland).
 Follow the installation instructions to have this version available on your machine.

-### Workspace setup

-To be able to build all the dependencies and run your projects, ROS needs a designated folder known as the workspace.
-To setup your workspace follow the oficial [ROS 2 tutorial on how to create a workspace](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html).

 ## Clone the repository